Jordash Kiffiak

 I would later go on to teach numerous courses for Dr. Buth and the Biblical Language Centre (BLC), in Jerusalem, in the Galilee and in the United States.
 These included beginner- and intermediate-level courses as well as fluency workshops for Greek instructors who wanted to make the transition from teaching using a traditional grammar-translation method to a communicative approach.
 Personal highlights from this time include teaching about Jesus, reading from the Gospels and discussing them in Koine Greek, while on site at numerous archaeological and historical locations from ancient Judea and the Galilee.
 Team-teaching with other teachers from the BLC, often with heaps of humour added into the teaching contexts, are other great memories.

 In my PhD studies at the Hebrew University of Jerusalem, I focussed on the miracle stories in the Gospels (Responses in the Miracle Stories of the Gospels is a revised, expanded version of the doctoral dissertation - you can read a summary of it, in two posts, on the Zurich New Testament blog here and here).
 The study has been reviewed by Andreas Lindemann with very favourable terms.
 My growing fluency in reading Greek enabled me to do a thorough study of every miracle story in each of the four Gospels, focused on the question of how various characters respond to Jesus’ miracles in the narratives (the published version is over 700 pages).
 Studies of this scope can only be undertaken when opportunities are provided for scholars to develop linguistic abilities that go significantly beyond the low standard that is all-too-often encountered, even in academic circles.
-(I will forever be deeply grateful to Serge Ruzer and Loren Stuckenbruck - both of whom are formidable scholars - for giving me guidance in pursuing an undertaking of this scope.)

 For the BLC, I also taught courses in biblical Hebrew, alongside a co-teacher, using a communicative approach.
 Later, at the Polis institute, founded by Dr. Rico, Niek Arentsen, a colleague of mine, and I taught classical Syriac communicatively - Syriac is an important dialect of Aramaic.
 At the same time, Mr. Arentsen, Dr. Buth and I published a textbook for beginner’s classical Syriac, called Living Christian Aramaic, available through the BLC.